PBR allowing traffic to be assigned to

 set policy route PBR rule 10 set table 'main'

-Allows the VLAN10 and VLAN20 hosts to communicate with each other
+These commands allow the VLAN10 and VLAN20 hosts to communicate with